mariasaragih/secure-mail-server-docs/docs/wireguard.md

 ## Overview

 WireGuard provides a secure, encrypted tunnel between the proxy server and the client server, ensuring that all email traffic between them is protected.
+The client server only needs UDP port 51820 open to establish this connection, making it virtually invisible on the public internet.

 ## Installation